The Truth About Obamacare

 14 Obamacare Myths: What's the Truth Behind Them?

-Myth 1: Health insurance costs are rising thanks to Obamacare.
+Myth 1: Health care costs are rising thanks to Obamacare.

 Myth 2: Under Obamacare, you are forced to pay higher premiums for services you don’t need, such as pregnancy, childbirth, and maternity care.